Skip to main content

 The Diner at the End of the Galaxy Game Cover

-The Diner at the End of the Galaxy is a single player management game.
+The Diner at the End of the Galaxy is a single player economy city builder game with a economy theme.
 It was developed by General Interactive Co. and was released on November 18, 2025.
-It received overwhelmingly positive reviews from players.
+It received positive reviews from players.

 This is a free demo for the upcoming game, The Diner at the End of the Galaxy (releasing in 2025).
 We're still in beta so do excuse the occasional bug -- rest assured we're working on it.
 Build and manage your diner, grow exotic ingredients, create a menu that appeals to intergalactic palates, and make deals with powerful factions.
 Come on in—the Diner is always open for business.
 Transform an a…